emailable/emailable-ruby/README.md

 #### Get the status / results of a batch

 Calling `status` on a batch will return the status.
 It will contain the results as well once complete.
-You can also `results` to get just the results.
 All supported parameters for the status endpoint can be passed in as hash arguments to the `status` method.

 ```ruby
 id = '5cfcbfdeede34200693c4319'